 - Medicaid expansion would cost North Carolina an estimated $6 billion between 2020 and 2030.
 To pay for the expansion, the North Carolina General Assembly would need to reduce provider payments, increase taxes, or divert resources from education, transportation, and other essential parts of the budget.

 - Expanding Medicaid eligibility puts traditional program enrollees at risk.
-They will have to compete with a half million more people for adequate access to health care — 82 percent of whom are able-bodied childless adults.
+Low-income parents, children, pregnant women, the elderly, the blind, and the disabled would have to compete for access to health care with an estimated 500,000 people who would be added to Medicaid, 78 percent of whom are able-bodied, childless adults.

-- Expanding eligibility levels for government health insurance programs crowds out access to private coverage.
-Studies indicate that the crowd-out effect contributes to the fact that six out of 10 people on Medicaid once had private coverage.
+- Expanding the eligibility pool for government health insurance programs crowds out access to private insurance coverage.
+Studies indicate the crowd-out effect contributes to the fact that six out of 10 people on Medicaid once had private coverage.

-- Offer a universal refundable tax credit to able-bodied, working Medicaid patients and their dependents to offset the cost of private health plans sold on the individual policyholder market.
-Shifting acute care patients onto the health insurance exchanges can reduce government dependence in the long term and instill consumer awareness and promote patient choice.
+- Congress should offer a refundable tax credit to able-bodied, working Medicaid patients and their dependents.This may reduce government dependence in the long term, instill consumer awareness, and promote patient choice.